 Key Takeaways

 • Standard fonts and margins.
-10-12pt font, 0.5-1 inch margins for readability.
+10-12pt font, 0.5-1 inch margins for readability and ATS compatibility.

 How long should a resume be?